Paouky/paouky-docs/docs/technical/slatepack-integration.md

 While this inconvience is planned to be (mostly) resolved in the future, for now, it may pose a challenge for an exchange if several user withdrawals are happening simultanously, or when a user takes a long time to provide his side of the Slatepack Message in the midst of a manual withdrawal proccess.

 One way to address this, if it becomes a concern, would be for the exchange to implement a timer on manual transactions, after which the transaction would be cancelled and the funds unlocked for spending.

+## Questions & Support

+For questions about the Slatepack standard or its implementation, send a message in @grincoin#support on Keybase.

 ---